volatiletech/authboss/README.md

 - Confirmed (bool)

 **How it works:** After registration, the user will be informed they have an e-mail waiting for them.
-They click the link provided in the e-mail and their account becomes confirmed, they will automatically be logged in and redirected to RegisterOKPath.
+They click the link provided in the e-mail and their account becomes confirmed, they will automatically be redirected to RegisterOKPath and logged in if the AllowInsecureLoginAfterConfirm property is set to true.
+.

 ## <a name="recover"></a> Password Recovery
 **Requirements:**